-There’s less than a month to go until Christmas, and if you’re starting to panic over your finances, then don’t worry – there’s still time to save some money!
+Christmas is around the corner.
+If you’re starting to panic over your finances, don’t worry – there’s still time to save some money!

-Christmas can be tough on families, but if you’re careful with your spending over the next couple of weeks, you’ll have a little bit leftover in time for Christmas.
+Christmas can be tough on families, but if you’re careful with your spending, you’ll have a little leftover in time for Christmas.

 Take a look at these last-minute money-saving ideas for Christmas and start putting those pennies aside!